refractionPOINT/lce_doc/docs/dr-examples.md

 ## Translating Existing Rules

 Before listing examples, it's worth mentioning [uncoder.io](https://uncoder.io/) by [SOC Prime](https://socprime.com/) is a great resource for learning by analogy.
-If you're already familiar with another platform for rules & search queries (Sigma, Splunk, Kibana, etc.) you can use uncoder to translate to LimaCharlie's D&R rules.
+If you're already familiar with another platform for rules or search queries (Sigma, Splunk, Kibana, etc.) you can use uncoder to translate to LimaCharlie's D&R rules.

 ## Examples